Jeremiah Chapter 50

-This is directed to the Medes and Persians, to dispose of their army in proper places round about the city of Babylon, to besiege it.
+This is directed to the Medes and Persians, to position their army in proper places round about the city of Babylon, to besiege it.
 And to order their instruments of war, fit for that purpose.
 A convenient manner; since they might be sure of victory.
-The Lord being wroth with it, and having so severely threatened its ruin.
+The LORD being wroth with it, and having so severely threatened its ruin.

 This is a direct statement to the Persian army who is come to destroy Babylon.
 The punishment comes, because she has sinned against the LORD.
 The Persians are to be just as aggressive fighting them, as they were fighting Judah and Jerusalem.

 Jeremiah 50:15 “Shout against her round about: she hath given her hand: her foundations are fallen, her walls are thrown down: for it [is] the vengeance of the LORD: take vengeance upon her; as she hath done, do unto her.”